ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 ### OAuth2 Scopes
-OAuth 2.0 scopes provide a way to limit the amount of access that is granted to a JWT.
+OAuth 2.0 scopes provide a way to limit the amount of access that is granted to an access token.
 If the scope is not defined, the client is not limited by scope.

-> A JWT issued to a client can be granted READ or/and WRITE access to protected resources.
+> an access token issued to a client can be granted READ or/and WRITE access to protected resources.
 > If you enforce a WRITE scope to your API endpoint and it tries to call the endpoint with a token granted a READ scope, the call will fail

 <a name="jwt" />